SOUTH AFRICAN CONSERVATIONIST LUCY KEMP WINS 2021 WHITLEY AWARD FOR COMMUNITY APPROACH TO CONSERVING THE SOUTHERN GROUND-HORNBILL!

 Location Location Location

 Nest availability is a major factor in breeding success.
 The Southern Ground-hornbill is a territorial creature that needs its own space.
 If ideal nest sites are scarce, it will choose a sub-optimal site rather than leave its territory, which increases vulnerability to predation or flooding and limits chick survival.
-Lucy and her colleagues at the Mabula Ground Hornbill Project seek to halt the species’ decline and build local pride.
+Lucy and her colleagues at the Mabula Ground Hornbill Project seek to halt the species’ decline and build local pride – a community conservation approach.

 Lucy will install artificial nests to improve breeding chances, considering nest height, hollow size, and cavity wall thickness to create the optimal micro-climate.
 She will engage landowners in a custodianship programme and provide training to monitor and protect hornbill nests.
 Lucy and her team will also document traditional beliefs, aligning cultural values with associated conservation measures.
 This will be incorporated into national conservation plans, strengthening capacity to preserve this great bird.